howardlau1999/mimalloc/readme.md

 # mimalloc

-Refactor the OS part of the code to make it more readable and hackable.
+Refactored the OS part of the code to make it more readable and hackable.

 &nbsp;